Akryum/vue-observe-visibility/README.md

 npm install --save vue-observe-visibility
 ```

-**⚠️ This plugin uses the [Intersection Observer API](https://github.com/WICG/IntersectionObserver) that is not currently supported in every browser (Chrome does though).
-You need to include a [polyfill](https://github.com/WICG/IntersectionObserver/tree/gh-pages/polyfill) to make it work on the incompatible browsers.**
+**⚠️ This plugin uses the [Intersection Observer API](http://caniuse.com/#feat=intersectionobserver) that is not currently supported in every browser (currentyl supported in Edge, Firefox and Chrome).
+You need to include a [polyfill](https://github.com/WICG/IntersectionObserver/tree/gh-pages/polyfill) to make it work on incompatible browsers.**

-## Default import
+## Import

 ```javascript
 import Vue from 'vue'